-Figure 7.
-AOS01 monitoring console.
+Figure 8.
+AOS02 monitoring console.

-The AOS, as a system, is monitored using custom-made temperature, relative humidity, and pressure sensors.
+The AOS, as a system, is monitored using custom-made voltage, temperature, relative humidity, and pressure sensors.
 The blower enclosure has a cabinet temperature sensor as well as temperature sensors on all of the pumps in the cabinet.
-The outlet pressure from the Altec drier is also monitored.
+The outlet pressure from the Puregas drier is also monitored.
 Inside the AOS are three temperature sensors and an RH sensor to monitor conditions around the instruments.
 Bypass flow velocity is monitored using a pitot tube in conjunction with another PID to maintain a controlled sample flow rate to all of the instruments.
-These parameters are recorded and displayed on a virtual instrumentation display that runs on the AOS personal computer.
-Figure 8 shows an image of a typical housekeeping plot.
+All of these parameters are recorded and displayed on a virtual instrumentation (VI) display that runs on the AOS personal computer.
+Figure 9 shows three images of typical housekeeping plots.